-What Federal Crimes Do You Often See In Kansas, Missouri And Nebraska?
+What Federal Crimes Do You Often See In Kansas and Missouri?

 Interviewer: Let’s discuss misconceptions about federal crimes.
 When you are charged federally, can you be charged with the same type of crime that you could be charged with at the state level?
 Or, are these totally different sets of crimes?